Megan Dunn, Director of Special Education

 During her tenure with LCMSD, Megan has implemented key support programs, streamlined operations and procedures for the Special Education Department.

 Megan lives in San Francisco with her partner.
 In her spare time enjoys running, hiking, paddle boarding, and swimming-among other hobbies.

 Administrative Assistant to Senior Director of Educational Services & Technology and the Director of Special Education.

-Special Education duties include: Administrative duties, correspondence, calendar, expense reports, creating and tracking POs, maintenance of SEIS data system (special education information system) and student files, board packet prep.
+Special Education duties include: Administrative duties, correspondence, calendar, expense reports, creating and tracking POs, maintenance of SEIS data system (special education information system), student files and board packet prep.

 Snapshot of Special Education Law

 The Individuals with Disabilities Education Act (IDEA) requires local education agencies to ensure “that to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are non-disabled and that special classes, separate schooling or other removal of children with disabilities from the regular educational environment occurs only if the nature and severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily”.

 Larkspur-Corte Madera School District Special Education Program Philosophy